-When you select a photo for use on your website, you need to make sure you save that image in a file format that’s appropriate for use on the web.
+When you select a photo for use on your website, you must make sure you save that image in a file format that’s appropriate for use on the web.
+Even images sourced from the University’s official photo repository need to be resized – those images are very large for use in printed publications.

 JPEG Images